dlab-berkeley/AI-Assisted-Coding-In-Python/README.md

 ## Installation Instructions - VSCode

-We will use Visual Studio Code, GitHub Copilot, and R to go through the workshop materials.
-We will walk through installing and setting up Visual Studio Code during the workshop, but you must have an existing subscription to GitHub Co-pilot and have R installed.
+We will use Visual Studio Code, GitHub Copilot, and Python to go through the workshop materials.
+We will walk through installing and setting up Visual Studio Code during the workshop, but you must have an existing subscription to GitHub Co-pilot and have Python installed.

 ### Before the workshop: